justdie386/discordia-examples/docs/source/General.rst

 .. code-block:: lua

   client:on("messageCreate", function(msg)
-    msg.channel:reply("this didn't ping now did it?") end)
+    msg.channel:send("this didn't ping now did it?") end)

 split a message to get a value from it